Chart Color Schemes

 Health performance in Goolwa - Port Elliot is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Goolwa - Port Elliot faces significant health challenges with various conditions affecting both younger and older age groups.
-Approximately 46% (~6,371 individuals) have private health cover, lower than the national average of 55.3%.
+Goolwa - Port Elliot faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover stands at approximately 46%, covering around 6,371 people, which is lower than the national average of 55.3%.

-The most prevalent medical issues are arthritis (affecting 14.3% of residents) and mental health concerns (impacting 9.3%).
-Around 53.3% claim to be free from medical ailments, compared to 58.3% in the rest of South Australia.
-The area has a higher proportion of residents aged 65 and over, with 46.4% (~6,405 individuals), compared to the Rest of SA's 37.0%.
+The most prevalent medical conditions are arthritis (affecting 14.3% of residents) and mental health issues (9.3%).
+Conversely, 53.3% of residents claim to have no medical ailments, compared to 58.3% in the rest of South Australia.
+The area has a higher proportion of residents aged 65 and over, with 46.4%, or approximately 6,405 people, compared to 37.0% in the rest of SA.

 Frequently Asked Questions - Health